 Secondly, we fast to give the Lord access to our hearts.
 When we fast from things, we remove clutter from our day, lives and schedules.
 This frees up time and space, physically, mentally and spiritually to focus on Christ and to allow him to take up more room in our lives and a greater presence in our hearts.

-In case you missed PART ONE—check out The Three Pillars of Lent: Prayer to learn more about how our prayer life is integral to our Lenten journey.
+Check out The Three Pillars of Lent: Prayer to learn more about how our prayer life is integral to our Lenten journey.

 Join Our Missionaries in Prayer this Lent